 There are some outrageous sleep aids out there.
 The strap you put around your jaw to keep your mouth shut, tucking a tennis ball into your clothes to keep you from rolling over, and your standard mouthpiece.
-Some of these are tested and true, do what they’re supposed to do and are only slightly uncomfortable.
+Some of these are tested and true, do what they’re supposed to do and are only slightly uncomfortable (as you’ll read about in our ZQuiet Reviews Complaints.)
 The human body can adapt to almost anything you throw at it so it’s easy to get used to putting a mouthpiece in every night.
 Of all the strangest sleep aids that are out there one of the most interesting right now has to be the 2breathe wearable device that looks an awful lot like a belt.
 It seems to work, though, so perhaps it’s worth the price:

 2breathe Technologies Ltd., a pioneer in developing digital therapeutic devices, today announced that 2breathe™, a new smart, connected device tackling sleeplessness via a patented guided-breathing technology, is now publicly available.
 The new product, will be showcased at Israel’s premier health and life sciences industry event IATI-BIOMED on May 26, 2016.

 2breathe broadly-patented technology grew out of a FDA-cleared device for non-drug treatment of hypertension and stress, RESPeRATE, used by hundreds of thousands of doctors and patients.
 RESPeRATE’s one “side effect” was that users reported dozing off during the session and improved sleep.
 The Company adapted the technology for smartphones and created the 2breathe platform to induce sleep.